swiftlang/swift/docs/SIL.rst

   * Archetypes not constrained by a class protocol
   * Non-class protocol types

-  Values of address-only types must reside in memory and can only be referenced in SIL by address.
-Address-only type addresses cannot be loaded from or stored to.
+  Values of address-only type (“address-only values”) must reside in memory and can only be referenced in SIL by address.
+Addresses of address-only values cannot be loaded from or stored to.
 SIL provides special instructions for indirectly manipulating address-only values, such as ``copy_addr`` and ``destroy_addr``.

 Some additional meaningful categories of type: